YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Plan transportation and work duties before surgery.
 If you ride a motorcycle every day or wear a hard hat for work, do not treat that as an afterthought.
 It should be part of the surgical plan.

 When you return to helmet use, keep it clean, avoid heat, start briefly, remove it slowly, and check the scalp afterward.
-If it causes repeated discomfort, that is useful information.
-Do not ignore it.
+If it causes repeated discomfort, treat that as a sign to slow down.

-The way I explain this to patients is simple.
+This is a real-life decision, not a theoretical rule.
 The grafts need time, but the scalp also needs respect.
-A helmet is useful for safety, but it is not gentle on fresh surgical skin.
+A helmet protects your head, but it is not gentle on fresh surgical skin.

 If wearing a helmet is unavoidable, talk to your surgeon before making assumptions.
 A careful answer based on your case is much safer than guessing from someone else’s recovery.

-The patient should also remember that the cosmetic result is judged over months, not days.
+The cosmetic result is judged over months, not days.
 Avoiding helmet pressure for a few extra weeks may feel inconvenient, but it is a small sacrifice compared with the time and donor hair invested in surgery.

-My priority is not to make recovery complicated.
-My priority is to remove avoidable risks while the scalp is still healing and the result is still forming.
+Recovery should not feel complicated.
+The purpose is to remove avoidable risks while the scalp is still healing and the result is still forming.

-Quality healing requires planning.
-The best helmet decision is the one that protects both your head in daily life and your transplant during the months it needs to mature.
+Good healing is easier when the helmet problem is planned early.
+The best decision protects both your head in daily life and your transplant during the months it needs to mature.